-The best way to deal with teenage acne is to consult a dermatologist early on.
+Acne is extremely common in teens and can definitely affect their overall self-image and self-esteem.
+The best thing is to consult a board-certified dermatologist early on so that they can address the issue and nip it in the bud.
 Your dermatologist will help you get rid of acne by treating the underlying cause.
 This will also enable you to reduce the chances of developing acne scars in the future!

 There is no best age to start - as skincare is so personal.
 It would depend on your individual skin needs.

 For anti-aging, perhaps the teenage years may be a little bit too early, especially since, as teens, their skin is still in a phase of transition.
 However, once you hit your twenties, then it would be a good idea to start!

 Planning to revamp your usual skincare regimen?
 Here are links to the best skincare tools online, which can help your skin look brighter than before.